awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-restrict-access-examples.md

 ## Example 2: Restrict access based on instance tags<a name="restrict-access-example-instance-tags"></a>

 You can restrict access to instances based on specific Amazon EC2 tags\.
 In the following example, the user is allowed to start and resume sessions \(`Effect: Allow, Action: ssm:StartSession, ssm:ResumeSession`\) on any instance \(`Resource: arn:aws:ec2:region:987654321098:instance/*`\) with the condition that the instance is a Finance WebServer \(`ssm:resourceTag/Finance: WebServer`\)\.
-If the user sends a command to an instance that is not tagged or that has any tag other than `Finance: WebServer`, the command result will include `AccessDenied`\.
+If the user sends a command to an instance that isn't tagged or that has any tag other than `Finance: WebServer`, the command result will include `AccessDenied`\.

 ```
 {